jaeseonim/AI-Study-Group/deep-learning-from-scratch/README.md

 - Use the **Tab** key to autocomplete file paths or commands.
 - Press **Tab** multiple times to view available options.

-📌 **Note**: If you want to test your own code, create a new Python file in the current folder.
+📌 If you want to test your own code, create a new Python file in the current folder.
 Ensure the file name does not conflict with existing files.

 ## 🛠️ Common Errors and Solutions